dojo/docs/dojox/data/AppStore.rst

 Usage
 =====

 The AppStore conforms to the dojo.data APIs and all example usage scenarios for them apply here as well.
-Please refer to the `dojo.data API <dojo/data/api>`_ page for more details.
+Please refer to the :ref:`dojo.data API <dojo/data/api>` page for more details.
 In general, since it conforms to the dojo.data API, all data-bound widgets in dijit can connect to, and make us of, the ATOM data.
 Please refer to the examples section for more usage details.

 Attribute List